 About the PAYE scheme

 Your income from employment is taxed at a rate of 25 percent.
-The rate includes national insurance contributions at 8.2 percent.
+The rate includes national insurance contributions at 7,9 percent.
 Your employer deducts the tax directly from your salary and the deducted tax is the final payable tax.
 The 25 percent deduction is made from your gross earnings.
 It is not possible to claim any deductions under this scheme.
-There is no obligation to file a tax return and no tax settlement will be issued by the tax administration.
-The tax deducted by the employer is the final tax settlement.
+There is no obligation to file a tax return, and no tax settlement will be issued by the tax administration.
+You will receive a statement from the tax administration confirming tax paid for documentation purpose.

 Also read: A brief guide to your Norwegian tax return